 - Population Density, Cities, and Transportation

 Also see the statewide maps from the Ecological Landscapes Handbook.

 Landtype Associations (LTAs) are units of the National Hierarchical Framework of Ecological Units (NHFEU), a hierarchical ecological land classification system.
 LTAs are much smaller than Ecological Landscapes, ranging in size from 10,000 and 300,000 acres.
 In Wisconsin, they are usually based on glacial features like individual moraines or outwash plains.
 LTAs can be very useful for planning at finer scales within an Ecological Landscape.

-The following are the LTAs associated with the Southwest Savanna Ecological Landscape.
-The Southwest Savanna LTA map can be used to locate these LTAs.
+The following are the LTAs associated with the Northwest Sands Ecological Landscape.
+The Northwest Sands LTA map can be used to locate these LTAs.
 Clicking on an LTA in the list below will open a data table for that LTA in PDF format.
 Descriptions are included, where available.

 - 212Ka07.
 Bayfield Rolling Outwash and Washed Till